 Developmental, remedial, vocational, test out, or experiential learning college credit is not transferable to Mount Mercy.
 A maximum of 63 semester hours (non-technical) from two-year, regionally-accredited, associate degree granting institutions will be accepted.
-(See pg.
-75 for the exception for business majors and pg.
-98 for Early Childhood majors).
+(See exceptions for business majors and Early Childhood majors).
 There is no limit to the number of semester hours that will be accepted from a four-year, regionally-accredited institution.
 Credit earned at non-regionally accredited institutions may be accepted in transfer on a case by case basis.